Skip to content

 import asyncio

-from isola import SandboxManager
+from isola import build_template

 async def main() -> None:

-template = await manager.compile_template(
+template = await build_template("python")

-async with sandbox:
+async with template.create() as sandbox:

 await sandbox.load_script(